 Epam Systems (EPAM) Received its Third Buy in a Row

 After J.P.
-Morgan and Stifel Nicolaus gave Epam Systems (NYSE: EPAM) a Buy rating last month, the company received another Buy, this time from Needham.
-Analyst Mayank Tandon reiterated a Buy rating on Epam Systems today and set a price target of $265.00.
+Morgan and Stifel Nicolaus gave Epam Systems (NYSE: EPAM) a Buy rating last month, the company received another Buy, this time from Cantor Fitzgerald.
+Analyst Drew Kootman maintained a Buy rating on Epam Systems today and set a price target of $249.00.
 The company’s shares closed last Thursday at $227.01.

-According to TipRanks.com, Tandon is a 5-star analyst with an average return of 14.0% and a 58.6% success rate.
-Tandon covers the Technology sector, focusing on stocks such as SS&C Technologies Holdings, Bottomline Technologies, and Sapiens International.
+According to TipRanks.com, Kootman is a 2-star analyst with an average return of 1.0% and a 66.7% success rate.
+Kootman covers the Technology sector, focusing on stocks such as Zoom Video Communications, Fiverr International, and Slack Technologies.

-Epam Systems has an analyst consensus of Moderate Buy, with a price target consensus of $238.11, which is a 6.3% upside from current levels.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Epam Systems with a $247.56 average price target, implying a 10.5% upside from current levels.
 In a report issued on April 27, Barclays also maintained a Buy rating on the stock with a $251.00 price target.

 See today’s analyst top recommended stocks >>